mine-cetinkaya-rundel/2021-eku-design-ds/README.md

 ### Day 2 - Friday, April 9

-**Topics for Day 2 are tentative and materials will be posted prior to Day 2**

 | Time          | Activity         |
 | :------------ | :--------------- |
 | 13:30 - 13:40 | Welcome + recap  |